 Cost is a common concern for people who have suffered a personal injury, especially if the medical bills have already started piling up.
 The last thing you need right now is additional financial stress.
 At WKW, our lawyers work on a contingency basis—we only get paid if you receive a settlement—meaning there is no up-front cost.
 Your final cost will be an agreed-upon percentage of the settlement, determined before taking on the case.

 While there can be certain exceptions, the statute of limitations in Indiana for a personal injury claim is two years from the date of the injury-causing incident.

 This is not an easy question to answer, but one that is—understandably—always asked.
 It’s natural to want to know what you’re getting into.
-While it depends on the complexity of the case, it can typically take two to three years from start to finish.
-This is another reason to make sure you select an attorney you not only have confidence in, but also one you’re comfortable working with, as the process will take time.
+While it depends on the case’s complexity, it can typically take two to three years from start to finish.
+Selecting an attorney you have confidence in and are comfortable working with is essential, as the process will take time.

 As the victim of a personal injury, you may feel like the last thing you need is another thing on your plate.
-Making the effort of engaging in a lawsuit may seem overwhelming.
-And with medical bills likely piling up, the last thing you need is another big expense.
-While it’s true that filing a personal injury claim will require time on your part, the results could be you getting your life back on track.
+Making an effort to engage in a lawsuit may seem overwhelming.
+And with medical bills likely piling up, the last thing you need is another significant expense.
+While it’s true that filing a personal injury claim will require time, the results could be you getting your life back on track.

-It’s a shame that some victims are too intimidated to contact and work with an attorney, leaving them with either nothing or a paltry settlement tossed out by the insurance company.
-WKW’s experienced team of Indianapolis personal injury lawyers will work with you on a contingency basis, meaning there’s no upfront, out-of-pocket cost to you.
+Unfortunately, some victims are too intimidated to contact and work with an attorney, leaving them with nothing or a paltry settlement tossed out by the insurance company.
+WKW’s experienced team of Indianapolis injury lawyers will work with you on a contingency basis, meaning there’s no upfront, out-of-pocket cost to you.
 We only collect legal fees if you receive a favorable settlement.

 Table of Contents